kettubot/kettu-docs/Command documentation/Moderation commands.md

 # Moderation commands

-Moderation commands are for moderators to help protect your sever, from manual actions such as ban or kick or useful utility's such as slowmode.
+Moderation commands are for moderators to help protect your sever, from manual actions such as ban or kick or useful utilities such as slowmode.
 Kettu always logs in the audit log what user was responsible for any given moderation action.

 ![Example from the audit log](https://cdn.discordapp.com/attachments/691776444283748362/738897183968985179/unknown.png)